-Virginia governor restores voting rights for 69,000 ex-felons, makes review process quicker
+Northam restores voting rights for 69,000 with felony convictions, makes review process quicker

-In the meantime, Northam said he was taking a cue from that proposal and changing the timing of his process, reviewing rights as soon as someone is released from incarceration.
+In the meantime, Northam said he was taking a cue from that proposal and changing the timing of his process, reviewing rights as soon as someone is freed.

 “Probationary periods can last for years,” Northam said in prepared remarks as he announced the change at a Richmond nonprofit.
 “But that’s also time in which a person is living in the community, rebuilding their lives.
 They should be able to exercise those civil rights, even if they are still under supervision.”